Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Notebooks/Jason/README.md

 ## March 16, 2023
 Finished a working version of server -> MCU -> server testing with small imgs only (can see image on server)

+## April 2, 2023
+We received ESP32 development boards.
+This board is more popular (because it has more pins, has lots of Python users, has more memory) than the ESP8266, I would say.

+With this board, storing the image data is more manageable.
+Previously, we had around 40 kilobytes to store dynamic variables.
+Now, with the ESP32, we have a little under 300 kilobytes.
+This implies that we might be able to store a 512px by 512px image on the MCU if there's sufficient contiguous memory.

 ## April 4-5, 2023
 I managed to print out an image with the ESP32 after receiving data from our server.
 Namely, I started the server up and then uploaded this image: